For DonorsFor Applicants

 Bio

 Hello!
-My name is Ella and I am currently a freshman in college, majoring in Molecular Biology with an intended minor in Anthropology on the pre-med track.
+My name is Ella and I am currently a senior in college, majoring in Molecular Biology with a Theology minor on the pre-med track.
 My at-the-moment goals are to try to implement a more sustainable lifestyle and to encourage others to express themselves more and my future goals are to get accepted into a med school and become a doctor.
 One of my favorite things to do, inspired by a TedTalk I listened to back in 2016, is to try something new for a month and if I enjoyed it, to keep at it.

 Education